Skip to main content

 • API request details, timestamps, caller info

-• Available for API-triggered flows
+• Available for API-triggered workflows

 Initial data

-WhatsApp trigger flow starts with:
+WhatsApp trigger workflow starts with:

 # System variables